Specialise in providing oral health care to people with special needs

 8. Clinical perspective

 Acquisition of advanced knowledge of biological, medical, technical, social and clinical sciences relevant to SND, to show evidence of astute clinical decision making and the ability to initiate appropriate referral as well as the ability to deliver high quality oral health care, consistent with contemporary clinical standards to patients with special needs.

 This course is recognised by the Royal Australasian College of Dental Surgeons for conjoint continuing education.
 Upon completion, you will be eligible to apply to the Dental Council of New Zealand and the Australian Dental Council for registration as a specialist in special care dentistry.

 You will be well equipped to carry out consultant-led patient care in a hospital or university setting.
 You will also be able to explore private practice opportunities as a specialist in this field.

 Professor Darryl Tong

-Professor Tong has an interest in clinical and systematic review-based research in oral and maxillofacial surgery including dentoalveolar surgery, pathology, trauma, dental implantology, and other clinical aspects of the specialty.
+Professor Tong has an interest in clinical and systematic review-based research in oral and maxillofacial surgery including dentoalveolar surgery, pathology, trauma, dental implantology, and other clinical aspects of the speciality.
 Of particular interest however is maxillofacial trauma and ballistic injury especially in theatres of conflict.